encse/secchallenge2023/crypto/unfriendly-agreement/solution/README.md

 <img src="https://user-images.githubusercontent.com/6275775/232182729-cda263e6-6e9d-44e6-b66b-0e51c1869605.png" width="600">

 There is an algebra defined for two points of the curve: we can add them together in `A + B = C` fashion, where all three variables are points `(x, y)` and satisfy the corresponding elliptic curve's equation.
 Similarly we can multiply a point by an integer and get an other point of the curve like `P = k * Q`.
 We cannot multiply or divide points with each other.
-(The addition is not the usual coordinate addition, something special.)
+(The operations are not the usual coordinatewise operations but something special.)

 We can pick a point 'G' on the curve and call it a *generator point* and get nice *group* of points by multiplying `G` with different numbers `{nG | n ∈ ℤ}`; the number of elements in the group is called the *order*.
 I will not emphasize below but when we are talking about numbers as the multipliers of G I always mean modulo the order of the group.
 All computations that result a number are meant to be `% order`.